cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 * [Color](#color-configuration): color of the illuminator block.
 * [Single connection](#connection-configuration): connection to another block (e.g., a bridge or a mass driver).
 * [Multiple connections](#connection-configuration): connections to several different blocks (e.g., for power nodes).
-* [Item](#item-configuration): item type selected in a sorter, unloader or similar block.
+* [Item](#item-configuration): item type selected in a sorter, unloader, or similar block.
 * [Liquid](#liquid-configuration): liquid type selected in a liquid source (a sandbox-only block).
 * [Unit](#unit-configuration): unit type selected in a unit factory or payload source.
 * [Unit command](#unit-command-configuration): unit command selected in a reconstructor.
 * [Text](#text-configuration): text contents for message blocks.
 * [Processor](#processor-configuration): links and code for logic processors.
-* Virtual: a specific configuration marking blocks that aren't part of the schematic, but can be used as link targets.
-The keyword is accepted by Schematics Builder, but has no meaning at the moment.
+* Virtual: a specific configuration marking blocks that aren't part of the schematic but can be used as link targets.
+The keyword is accepted by Schematic Builder but has no meaning at the moment.

 ## Block type configuration